raycast/extensions/extensions/toggl-track/README.md

 ## Getting started

-To use the extension you need to submit your API Token.
-This can be found on the bottom of your profile in toggle track: https://track.toggl.com/profile
+To use this extension, you need your Toggl Track API Token.
+This can be found on the bottom of your profile in toggle Track: https://track.toggl.com/profile

 ## Features